BOOST: BOttleneck-Optimized Scalable Training Framework for Low-Rank Large Language Models: Introduction

 Large Language Models (LLMs) continue to evolve and are increasingly becoming an integral part of a wide range of industrial and scientific applications.
 More generally, modern transformer-based foundation models that combine multi-modal data, use domain-specific information, and being integrated into complex AI workflows are pushing the limits of scientific discovery.
 Such models become more useful as they grow larger and ingest more training data ~\cite{kaplan2020scaling, hoffmann2022training}.
 Unfortunately, this unprecedented scale of growth also poses a major challenge: pre-training such models is exceptionally costly.
 For example, GPT-3 (175B) was trained on roughly 300B tokens~\cite{brown2020language}; BLOOM-176B required 1.08M A100 GPU-hours~\cite{luccioni2023estimating}; Meta’s LLaMA-3.1-405B model was trained on 15T tokens with 30.84M H100 GPU hours~\cite{dubey2024llama}.
 As the trend continues, it takes hundreds of millions of US dollars to develop such a state-of-the-art foundation model.
 For example, the cost of developing Grok-4 is estimated to be $\sim$\$500M~\cite{epoch2025grok4trainingresources}.
 These realities motivate both academia and industry to actively develop efficient training techniques for foundation models.

 \paragraph*{\bf Motivation:} Driven by the need of scalability, major state-of-the-art advancements have targeted both system-level and algorithmic considerations.
 From the system-level perspective, a key challenge is how to distribute the computations and data on multiple GPUs in order to parallelize computations and aggregate the GPU memory (and other memory tiers) while reducing coordination costs and communication overheads.
 In this regard, techniques such as 3D parallelism (a combination of data, tensor/sequence, and pipeline)~\cite{shoeybi2019megatron, korthikanti2023reducing, huang2019gpipe, narayanan2019pipedream, qi2023zero} are indispensable in modern training frameworks such as DeepSpeed~\cite{rasley2020deepspeed}, Nanotron~\cite{tazi2025ultra} and TorchTitan~\cite{liang2024torchtitan}.
 Reduced communication costs and coordination overheads are often achieved by using high-performance communication libraries (e.g., NCCL and MPI~\cite{walker1996mpi, gabriel2004open}) and asynchronous I/O techniques that hide the cost of processing messages and GPU-host memory movements in the background.
-From the algorithmic perspective, a large number of efforts have targeted various aspects: leveraging sparsity with techniques such as Mixture-of-Experts (MoE)~\cite{jacobs1991adaptive, jordan1994hierarchical}, quantization-based methods that achieve high accuracy despite reduced precision~\cite{micikevicius2022fp8, peng2023fp8, chmiel2025fp4, abecassis2025pretraining, xi2023training}, improved attention mechanisms~\cite{wang2020linformer, shazeer2019fast, ainslie2023gqa, yuan2025native}.
+From the algorithmic perspective, many efforts have sought to improve model efficiency through different directions, including improved attention mechanisms~\cite{wang2020linformer, shazeer2019fast, ainslie2023gqa, yuan2025native}, quantization-based methods that preserve accuracy under reduced precision~\cite{micikevicius2022fp8, peng2023fp8, chmiel2025fp4, abecassis2025pretraining, xi2023training}, and sparsity-based approaches such as Mixture-of-Experts (MoE)~\cite{jacobs1991adaptive, jordan1994hierarchical}.